aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.328.0 (2018-07-31 19:57 UTC)
+* Connect (3.3.1.0)
+	* This update includes the new User Management APIs and the Federation API used for SAML authentication.
+The User Management APIs let you create and manage users in your Amazon Connect instance programmatically.
+The Federation API enables authentication between AWS and your existing identity provider using tokens.
+* Elasticsearch (3.3.7.0)
+	* Amazon Elasticsearch Service adds support for enabling Elasticsearch error logs, providing you valuable information for troubleshooting your Elasticsearch domains quickly and easily.
+These logs are published to the Amazon CloudWatch Logs service and can be turned on or off at will.
+* IoT (3.3.15.0)
+	* As part of this release we are introducing a new IoT security service, AWS IoT Device Defender, and extending capability of AWS IoT to support Step Functions rule action.
+The AWS IoT Device Defender is a fully managed service that helps you secure your fleet of IoT devices.
+For more details on this new service, go to https://aws.amazon.com/iot-device-defender.
+The Step Functions rule action lets you start an execution of AWS Step Functions state machine from a rule.
+* KeyManagementService (3.3.6.0)
+	* Added a KeyID parameter to the ListAliases operation.
+This parameter allows users to list only the aliases that refer to a particular AWS KMS customer master key.
+All other functionality remains intact.
+* MediaConvert (3.3.5.0)
+	* Fixes an issue with modeled timestamps being labeled with the incorrect format.

 ### 3.3.327.0 (2018-07-30 20:43 UTC)
 * CloudHSMV2 (3.3.2.0)
 	* This update  to the AWS CloudHSM API adds copy-backup-to-region, which allows you to copy a backup of a cluster from one region to another.
 The copied backup can be used in the destination region to create a new AWS CloudHSM cluster as a clone of the original cluster.